-Once you’ve registered and studied up for the ACT, be sure to prepare what you are allowed to have (and should have) with you on testing day.
+Once you’ve registered and studied up for the ACT, what should you bring to the ACT test?
 Like a knight on a quest, ensure you are armed to the hilt for your long journey ahead (the ACT may not be much of a grand adventure, but it sure does take endurance and you are most certainly on a quest to achieve your highest score possible!).

 After all that practice and studying, don’t let something silly and avoidable be the reason you aren’t allowed to test or get your test scored.